LandonSchropp/dotfiles/readme.md

 initdb /usr/local/var/postgres
 ```

-In order to make sure PostgreSQL starts up when OS X starts up, we'll need to add a launch agent.
+In order to make sure PostgreSQL starts up when OS X starts up, we need to add a launch agent.
 Check to see what version of PostgreSQL you have installed by running `psql --version`.
-Then replace the version below with that version instead.
+Then replace the version below with that version.

 ```
 mkdir -p ~/Library/LaunchAgents